Skip to main content

 Overview

 Most frameworks force a choice: Agent (the LLM decides what to do next) or Workflow (your code decides). flow-state.dev rejects that split.
 Sequencers are the composition model.
-You chain blocks with .then(), .thenIf(), .tap(), and fifteen other DSL methods.
+You chain blocks with .then(), .thenIf(), .tap(), and other DSL methods.
 Each step's output feeds into the next step's input.
 Type inference flows through the whole chain.

 You can interleave deterministic and non-deterministic steps.
 Validate input with a handler, generate a response with a generator, extract structured data with a handler, refine with another generator.
 All in one pipeline.
 No artificial boundary between "AI steps" and "logic steps."